 Stockholm University, Sweden

-To submit your proposal or to register for the conference, please go to the conference form.
+To register for the conference, please go to the conference form.

 This conference is organized within the project Digital Turn in Epistemology, funded by NWO.
 Private partner from industry is Noordhoff Uitgevers.